Louce/portfolio-1/README.md

     -   **Data Persistence Logic (`/src/services`)**: The logic for how data is stored and retrieved (currently `localStorage`) is abstracted into a dedicated service layer.
 This allows us to switch our backend in the future without changing any UI code.
     -   **Static Content (`/src/data`)**: All static text and data for projects, skills, etc., are stored in a dedicated directory.
 This allows for easy content updates without touching component code.

 -   **Single Responsibility Principle (SRP)**: Each component and module has one, and only one, reason to change.
 For example, the `ProjectCard.tsx` component is responsible only for displaying a project summary, while the `ProjectDetailSheet.tsx` component handles the detailed view.
-This makes the code easier to understand, test, and maintain.

 -   **Don't Repeat Yourself (DRY)**: We avoid code duplication by creating reusable abstractions.
 The `SectionWrapper` component provides consistent padding and layout for all main sections.
 Complex CSS, like the background grid pattern, is abstracted into a utility class in `globals.css` instead of being repeated in multiple components.